Contrast-Security-OSS/docs/content/tools/ide/VisualStudioCode.md

 ## About the Visual Studio Code Plugin

-Contrast provides visibility of vulnerabilities in your applications, and protects your applications against attacks.
-For applications deployed with the Contrast agent, you can access vulnerability information directly within your Visual Studio Code IDE.
-You're directed to the line of code inside Visual Studio Code, and can view more details in the Contrast application, which allows you to provide application security feedback to developers right at the time of development for faster remediation.
+Contrast provides visibility of vulnerabilities found in applications and protects applications against attacks.
+For applications deployed with any Contrast language agent, developers can access vulnerability information directly within their Visual Studio Code environments immediately after Contrast accurately discovers security problems during functional tests.

+Not only does the plugin empower development teams to own security because they must no longer rely on security teams to relay over vulnerability context, but also it allows development teams to resolve critical issues faster and thus ship features faster without application security teams blocking releases.

+To start, the plugin offers to developers an overview of every vulnerability found in the application.
+For each, they can learn about the type of issue found and the security risk introduced.
+Developers can also view the HTTP request that exposed the vulnerability to Contrast.
+They may obtain a deeper understanding by exploring the details of data flow operations triggered by the request.
+Most importantly, developers will receive clear and actionable guidance to remediate the vulnerability.

+The plugin also offers private views so that developers can focus only on those vulnerabilities that matter to them by filtering on vulnerability metadata and session metadata values.

 ### Supported systems